slott56/building-skills-oo-design-book/source/craps/craps_game.rst

     working.
 Do not place any more bets.

-..  method::CrapsPlayer.win(self, bet: Bet) -> None
+..  method:: CrapsPlayer.win(self, bet: Bet) -> None

     :param bet: The bet that was a winner
     :type bet: :class:`Bet`